 The latest algae results show record levels over previous blooms giving a very clear indication of a continuing decline that has now stretched out over 4 consecutive years!
-Council’s commitment to achieving these results represents not weeks, not months, not years but decades of mismanagement and neglect.
-A commitment so strong, that it took widespread community outrage to even consider doing anything to improve the water quality of this unique community asset!
+Council’s commitment to achieving these results represents not weeks, not months, not years but decades of poor management.

 It should come as no surprise that the water is now looking more like a swamp with long term residents commenting.